Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Snakes.
 Be mindful as they are around.
 Most are useful non-venomous snakes that we're happy to see.
 However, while infrequent, venomous species are local.

 Sun: ~Please be aware that the campsite is in full sun (great for solar).
 Sorry, but there is no shade available. ~ Canopies can be partially opened on the inward side only please, not out to the road (safety). ~ TIP: Watch your positioning between the Crepe Myrtle trees when parking if you want your canopy out.
+Do not put any stakes into the ground as we have irrigation lines.

 Security:

-Nightly power-company security night light nearby.
+Nightly power pole security night light between the barns.

-Fire pit lights by a switch
+Fire pit lights by a switch or plugin.

 Bathroom external light by switch

+BeeUtiful Bees: ~ We recently (2024) retired our beekeeping business but if you have any questions we'd 'bee' happy to talk bees with you .
 FYI: We sold Beekeeping supplies and equipment to backyard beekeepers and farmers rather than producing honey.
 We performed professional honey bee removals from property.
 Ruth was also Secretary of the local Beekeepers club and specializes in teaching and helping beginners.

 TIPS: Google Map search "Beeutiful Bees" for easy navigation!
 Approach from the North (Old River Road/Gwinnett Crossing) headed South on Stilson Leefield Road towards Leefield so that your camper entrance will face AWAY from the road to the West or facing the fence.
 Do not block the gate with your tow vehicle.
 It is a working farm.
 The power and water are on the fence North of the gate.